The Devil and God Are Raging Inside Me

 The Devil and God Are Raging Inside Me is the third studio album by American rock band Brand New.
-It was recorded from 2005 to 2006 in studios in Long Island and Massachusetts with producer Mike Sapone, and released on November 21, 2006 through Interscope Records, making it their major label debut.
-The album arose following the online leaking of several unfinished demos that were meant to be early blueprints of the upcoming record.
-Two singles from the album were released – "Sowing Season" on November 21, 2006, and "Jesus Christ" on April 30, 2007.
+It was released on November 21, 2006 through Interscope Records as the band's major label debut.
+The album was recorded from 2005 to 2006 in Long Island and Massachusetts with producer Mike Sapone.
+It arose following the online leaking of several unfinished demos that were meant to be early blueprints of the upcoming record.

+Two singles from the album were released – "Sowing Season" alongside the album on November 21, 2006, and "Jesus Christ" on March 26, 2007.
 The album peaked at No. 31 on the Billboard 200, becoming the band's highest-charting record at the time of its release.
+In 2022, the album was certified Gold by the RIAA, denoting sales of over 500,000 copies in the United States alone.

+The album saw Brand New fully leave behind their pop punk origins in favor of an indie rock direction.
+Lyrically, it was praised for the band's continued progression and maturity as songwriters by delving into darker subject matters such as existentialism, death, depression and religion.

-The Devil and God Are Raging Inside Me received positive reviews from critics, with many music publications pronouncing it as one of the best albums of the decade.
-Its legacy has grown immensely in the years since, and it is now credited as one of the most important and influential albums in the genres of alternative rock, post-hardcore and emo by fellow musicians, critics and music writers.
-Considered Brand New's best work by various sources including the band itself, the album shows the continuing progression and maturity as lyricists and songwriters by delving into darker subject matters such as existentialism, death, depression and religion.
-Musically, Brand New built off their pop punk origins and added in elements of indie rock, experimental rock and post-hardcore.
-The band embarked on a tour in 2016 to specifically commemorate the ten-year anniversary of the album's release, playing the seminal album in its entirety.
-On November 15, 2022, the album received a Gold certification from the RIAA, denoting sales of over 500,000 copies in the United States alone.
+The Devil and God Are Raging Inside Me received positive reviews from critics.
+Publications including Pitchfork, Spin, The Los Angeles Times and Alternative Press compared the album to the work of Radiohead, and several pronounced it as one of the best albums of the decade.
+Its legacy grew in the years since its release, and it is now credited as one of the most important emo albums of all time by critics and fellow musicians.
+The band performed the album in full on a 2016 tour to commemorate the album's tenth anniversary.